BhargavManiar/ProgrammingPractise/Swift/100 Days of Swift/Days 24-31 Web views, user input, and Auto Layout/Day 27-29/README.md

 should accept an error message and a title, and do all the UIAlertController work from there.

 3. Add a left bar button item that calls startGame(), so users can restart with a new word whenever they want to.

+### Bonus

+Once you’ve done those three, there’s a really subtle bug in our game and I’d like you to try finding and fixing it.

+To trigger the bug, look for a three-letter word in your starting word, and enter it with an uppercase letter.
+Once it appears in the table, try entering it again all lowercase – you’ll see it gets entered.
+Can you figure out what causes this and how to fix it?